fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 1. Install new Teams 24033.811.2738.2546 or higher, using Dism as described previously.

 > [!NOTE]
 > Steps 1, 2, 3, 4, and 5 are only required once.
-Subsequent golden image maintenances don't need these steps repeated.
+Subsequent golden image maintenance don't need these steps repeated.

 > [!IMPORTANT]
 > Outlook must be started **after** new Teams is launched for presence to be shown correctly.